 Per-release versions

-This is used by the Image service (glance) and Identity service (keystone).
+This is used by the Image service (glance) and DNS service (designate).
 All changes to the API during a given release cycle are gathered into a single new API version.
 As such, the API version will increase at most once per release.
 You can continue to request older versions.

 For example, consider the Image (glance) API.